-UW Health psychologist Shilagh Mirgain admits there’s no secret to success.
+UW Health psychologist Shilagh Mirgain said there’s no secret to success.
 But committing to change, and identifying a few simple strategies can certainly make a big difference.

-“Often we think life just happens to us,” she says.
+“Often we think life just happens to us,” she said.
 “But when we set our intentions, take action and navigate roadblocks that naturally occur, we can feel more in the driver’s seat.”

 “Approximately 70 percent of individuals who succeeded in achieving their goals actually slipped a month after they began working toward those goals.
-The difference is that they just didn’t give up,” she says.
+The difference is that they just didn’t give up,” she said.

 While there are numerous articles offering tips for achieving lasting change, Mirgain points to a few key steps.

 She explains that setting specific intentions is like activating a GPS when driving – they become the roadmap to the destination.
 To help get a sense of what those intentions are, Mirgain suggests thinking about the future.